Manaus: Free Trade Zone

 The initial idea of a Free Trade Port in Manaus came from Deputy Francisco Pereira da Silva and was subsequently formalized by Law No. 3.173 on June 6, 1957.
 The project was approved by the National Congress on October 23, 1951, under No. 1.310 and regulated by Decree No. 47.757 on February 2, 1960.
 It was then amended by rapporteur Maurício Jopper, an engineer, who by agreement with the original author, justified the creation of a Free Trade Zone instead of a Free Trade Port.

 For the first ten years, the ZFM (Manaus Free Trade Zone) was located in a warehouse rented from Manaus Harbour, in the Port of Manaus, and relied on federal funds.
 It was perhaps due to this lack of its own resources that there was little credibility in the project.
 On February 28, 1967, President Castelo Branco signed Decree-Law No. 288, which redefined the Manaus Free Trade Zone in more concrete terms.
 The new Decree-Law stipulated that the Manaus Free Trade Zone would have a radius of 10 km with an industrial center as well as an agricultural center and that these would be given the economic means to allow for regional development in order to lift the Amazon out of the economic isolation that it had fallen into at that time.

 On August 28, 1967, the Manaus Free Trade Zone Authority, SUBFRAME, was created.
 SUBFRAME is an independent body with its own legal status and assets and has financial and administrative autonomy.
 Tax incentives and the subsequent complementary legislation created comparative advantages in the region with respect to other parts of the country and as a result the Manaus Free Trade Zone attracted new investment to the area.
 These incentives constituted tax exemptions administered federally by SUBFRAME and SUDAM.

 Government and politics

+The current elected Mayor of Manuas is David Almeida and he will hold this position until 31st December 2028.

-There is a prison, Anisio Jobim Penitentiary Complex.
-There are other prisons too.
+There are many prisons in Manaus, including Anisio Jobim Penitentiary Complex.
 Forty prisoners were found dead at four different prisons in Manaus.